caroreines/caroreines/README.md

 - 🌱 I’m currently learning ux design
 - 💞️ I’m looking to collaborate as ux design in fashion industries
 - 📫 How to reach me @caroreines
-- I am just a regular millennial stereotype that adopt a rescue dog.
+- I am just a regular millennial that adopt a rescue dog.